mariadb-corporation/MaxScale/Documentation/Protocols/CDC_users.md

 ## Creating new CDC users

-Starting with MaxScale 2.1, users can also be created through MaxAdmin:
+Starting with MaxScale 2.1, users can also be created through maxctrl:

 ```
-maxadmin call command cdc add_user <service> <name> <password>
+maxctrl call command cdc add_user <service> <name> <password>
 ```

 The _<name>_ should be the service name where the user is created.
 Older